sashkoristov/DAppMaster-2020W/project/project.md

 ### Given files

 A folder of videos of that day on S3.
+You can store videos on IBM Object storage, as well.
+More videos can be used or make a copy of the existing ones in order to have at least 8 videos, one for each region / function deployment (See Homework 07).

 ├── https://distributed-systems-materials.s3.eu-central-1.amazonaws.com/OBJR/1603365437.mp4